argoproj/argo-cd/docs/operator-manual/high_availability.md

           value: "2"
 ```

 * The shard distribution algorithm of the `argocd-application-controller` can be set by using the `--sharding-method` parameter.
 Supported sharding methods are : [legacy (default), round-robin]. `legacy` mode uses an `uid` based distribution (non-uniform). `round-robin` uses an equal distribution across all shards.
-The `--sharding-method` parameter can also be overriden by setting `ARGOCD_CONTROLLER_SHARDING_ALGORITHM` environement variable and by specifiying the same possible values.
+The `--sharding-method` parameter can also be overriden by setting the key `controller.sharding.algorithm` in the `argocd-cmd-params-cm` `configMap` (preferably) or by setting the `ARGOCD_CONTROLLER_SHARDING_ALGORITHM` environment variable and by specifiying the same possible values.

 !!! warning "Alpha Feature"
     The `round-robin` shard distribution algorithm  is an experimental feature.
 Reshuffling is known to occur in certain scenarios with cluster removal.
 If the cluster at rank-0 is removed, reshuffling all clusters across shards will occur and may temporarly have negative performance impacts.